When expertise doesn't translate, decisions stall.

 A VP of Engineering delivers a technically flawless update to the board.
 Twenty minutes in, three board members are texting the CFO asking what he just said.

 The engineer leaves frustrated that no one appreciated the elegance of the solution.
 The CFO is exhausted from translating.
-The board quietly wonders whether they have the right leadership in place - not because the expertise is lacking, but because its strategic implications weren't acccessible fast enough for the room to act on them.
+The board quietly wonders whether they have the right leadership in place — not because the expertise is lacking, but because its strategic implications weren't accessible fast enough for the room to act on them.

 Nobody is failing here.
 The work is strong.
 The people are talented.

-When this translation layer is missing, organizations lose time, trust, and momentum—through repeated clarification meetings, delayed decisions, stalled cross-functional initiatives, and high-potential leaders plateauing below their capability.
-This is where communication as brain capital makes the difference between stalled decisions and organizational momentum.
+What's breaking down is translation — the capacity to move expertise from technical language into the room where decisions get made.
+When that layer is missing, organizations lose time, trust, and momentum: repeated clarification meetings, delayed decisions, stalled initiatives, and high-potential leaders plateauing well below their capability.

 What This Looked Like for One Leader